-Sometimes, the stress in your office can be physically palpable.
-It is often manifested in teams complaining, putting longer hours in at the office than usual, or expected barriers that arise with clients or products.
-A healthy amount of stress and urgency about tasks can be good, but its long-term effects can be disastrous.
+Sometimes, you can actually see the symptoms of stress in your office.
+Your teams may complain.
+They may also work longer hours than usual.
+Or you may see unexpected barriers arise with clients or products.
+A healthy amount of stress and urgency about tasks can be good.
+But its long-term effects can be disastrous.

-Conversely, teams that are glued to their desks, aren’t asking questions, and don’t offer to help or support their fellow team members are showing telltale signs that it’s time to help them re-engage.
+Conversely, disengaged teams rarely leave their desk and engage with coworkers.
+They won’t dare ask questions.
+And they won’t offer to help or support their fellow team members.
+When you see these issues, the team is showing you that it’s time for you to help them re-engage.

-The occasional complaint, venting session, or tough day is to be expected – and is probably even healthy.
+You should expect the occasional complaint, venting session, or tough day.
+In fact, these things might even be healthy.
 Your employees coming to you with a sporadic concern is a sign that they trust you to turn a listening ear.

-But when complaints are offered on a more on-going basis about the same situations and are given without offering any solutions or a drive to want to make something better, this is a more serious issue.
+But when you receive complaints on a more ongoing basis about the same situations this is a more serious issue.
+Especially if the complaints come without solutions or a will to change.

 Teams that are usually doing the bare minimum, don’t explore different avenues or ways of doing things or are showing signs of just plain laziness are good signs that it’s time to get them engaged again.

 These employees are detrimental to the rest of your team and the company as a whole.
 It’s best to act swiftly instead of sitting back and letting the consequences get worse.

 Employee engagement is a real issue in the workplace that is better when it is faced head-on than swept under the rug.
 Conversations about decreased productivity or performance with your team can be uncomfortable, but they are always necessary when these circumstances arise.
 To ensure your company’s success, look for these telltale signs of disengaged teams, and take action.